 Get away from the hubbub.
-Follow the Rainbow Scarves/ ribbons on trees (start on the main lawn – see map – please do not remove the ribbons!) to explore the Woods and discover the magical folklore and natural history of trees along the way.
+Follow the Rainbow ribbons on trees (start on the main lawn – see map – please do not remove the ribbons!) to explore the Woods and discover the magical folklore and natural history of trees along the way.
 Look out for the ancient oaks.
 Self-guided and free (children should be accompanied by adults).

 There are also many other native trees such as birch, hazel, hawthorn and beech.